Northern Neck District: Geography and classification

 All schools in the district currently compete in VHSL Class 1, the smallest classification for Virginia public high schools based on enrollment.

 History

 The Northern Neck District has long been a distinct athletic grouping within the VHSL, representing the small public schools of Virginia’s Northern Neck area.
 The schools in this district maintain competitive athletic programs despite smaller student populations.
 Football and basketball, in particular, enjoy strong local followings and historic rivalries.

 Member schools

-As of the 2024–25 academic year, the Northern Neck District includes the following six schools:
+As of 2026, the Northern Neck District includes the following six schools: